typ-AhmedSleem/chat_bot/README.md

 # chat_bot

-NLU based ChatBot plugin for flutter apps that can be used to do various actions based on user speech input.
+Text Classification based ChatBot plugin for flutter apps that can be used to do various actions based on user speech input.

 ## Features:
-	[*] Understand given sentence and do actions based on what he understood.
+	[*] Performs action it has identified based on given text fed to Text classification model.

 	[*] Plugin integration for flutter apps.

 	[*] Natively wrote for Android. (iOS is coming soon).